 You can tell how the introduction will be with a ferret who has had a companion because you have seen him interact with other ferrets.

 Should I Get Another Ferret For My Ferret?

 If you already have a ferret who has had a companion but was left alone, then you should get another ferret.
 Especially if those two you had were close.
 A new ferret will mean comfort to your ferret because he isn’t used to being alone.

 If you have a ferret who didn’t meet other ferrets then you can bring another ferret home.
 That can only be a positive thing for your ferret, meeting another ferret.

 You have got another ferret but don’t introduce him to your ferret yet.
-Keep him in the other room for at least a week so you can be sure he is 100% healthy and make sure the ferret doesn’t have fleas.
-If it has, get rid of them first.
+Keep him in the other room for at least a week and go to the vet so you can be sure he is 100% healthy and make sure the ferret doesn’t have fleas.
+If it has, gets rid of them first.
 How to do that?
 Read in my post about ferret flea treatments.